NEMESYS43/HYPERFISH/README.md

 `node hyperfish --port=80 --kind=Gmail --webui --destination=https://anysite.com`

-then point your browser to `localhost:80`
+then point your browser to `localhost`

+if you use the --webui command then goto `localhost/adminPanel`

 ## supported sites
   1. Gmail